FAB Universal: Wizzard Software

 Wizzard Software Corporation was founded in late 1995 and registered in Delaware on February 29, 1996, to license speech recognition software from AT&T and IBM.

-Christopher J. Spencer served as chief executive, and Armen Geronian was a co-founder and served as chief technical officer.
+Christopher J. Spencer was chief executive, and Armen Geronian was a co-founder and chief technical officer.
 Spencer and Geronian had developed money transfer service software called ChinaWire.

 Wizzard's product was called the Interactive Voice Assistant, and its operations were in Pittsburgh, Pennsylvania.

 In February 2008, Wizzard's shares were moved to the American Stock Exchange with symbol WZE.

 Although the Great Recession affected profitability, the number of download requests for podcasts grew from 1 billion in 2007, 1.6 billion in 2010.

 Through 2011 the company continued to post losses, and its share price dropped below the minimum required for listing.
 A 1-for-12 reverse stock split was approved, and took effect in February 2012 while negotiating on a proposed merger agreement.
 In May 2012, the American Stock Exchange was renamed NYSE MKT.